lorenzobabini/ocr_in_python/README.md

 # OCR in Python
 Optical Character Recognition using Pytesseract or EasyOCR, along with preprocessing and postprocessing techniques.
-Following and adapting these scripts you can build an OCR workflow for your projects.
+Following and adapting these scripts, an OCR workflow can be built for your projects..

 Most tips and techniques are taken from [Constellate notebooks](https://github.com/ithaka/constellate-notebooks/tree/master/OCR) by Ithaka.
 For further informations see them!

 ## Workflow
-All the steps of an hypothetic project workflow of OCRing an entire multi-page book are here covered.
+Here, all the steps of an hypothetic project workflow of OCRing an entire multi-page book are covered.

 ![workflow](https://github.com/user-attachments/assets/eefd7b20-6f18-4122-a7e9-a0cb7f5bcba0)

-The example I used is a rare Italian book from the 1950s I have OCR'ed for a friend.
-So, spellcheker for postprocessing is based on italian language.
-The book is missing a couple of pages.
-This is why the page count in the OCR'ed file texts does not totally correspond to the page numbering of the book.
+The example I used is a rare Italian book from the 1950s which I have OCR'ed for a friend.Thus, spellcheker for postprocessing is based on Italian language.
+The book has a missing couple of pages.
+This is why the page count in the OCR’ed file texts does not totally correspond to the page numbering of the book.

 For the last step, text analysis, see my [Python script for text analysis](https://github.com/lorenzobabini/python-script-for-text-analysis)